hbmartin/ios-podcast-player-comparison/README.md

 # iOS Podcast Player / Client Comparison

-🔔 Note: as of July 17, 2024, this is simply copied over from [Podlove's Matrix](https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit?gid=0#gid=0) and may be outdated.
+🔔 As of July 18, 2024, this is simply copied over from [Podlove's Matrix](https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit?gid=0#gid=0) and may be outdated.

+🚨 Many features of Overcast have been removed in the latest release which is not yet documented here.

 Work is ongoing to update this document, you are welcome to help edit this!